Blokz101/Obsidian-Vault/Vault/Coulomb's Law of Energy.md

 #Permanent [[Chemistry]]

 - ## Definition
 	- Derived from [[Coulomb's Law of Force]].
-States that the electric force of one charge on another depends on the magnitude of the charges and the distance between them.
+States that the electric force of one charge on another depends on the magnitude of the [[Charge|Charges]] and the distance between them.
 	  > [!How to derive]
 	  > [[Coulomb's Law of Force]]:
 	  > $\large{F=\frac{kq_1q_2}{Ɛr^2}}$